 Tablets must be given at the same time each day to achieve successful therapy.
 Eventual adjustments of this dosage should be made on the basis of clinical efficacy, blood levels and the occurrence of undesirable side effects.
+The required dosage will differ to some extent between individuals and with the nature and severity of the disorder.
 Also see the "Special precautions for safe use in the target species" section.
 The serum phenobarbital concentrations should be measured after steady state has been achieved.
-The ideal therapeutic range for serum phenobarbital concentration is between 15 and 40 μ g/ml.
-If serum phenobarbital concentration is less than 15 μ g/ml or the seizures are not controlled the dose may be increased by 20% at a time, with associated monitoring of serum phenobarbital levels up to a maximum serum concentration 45 μ g/ml.
+Blood samples could be taken at the same time to allow plasma phenobarbital concentration to be determined preferably during trough levels, shortly before the next dose of phenobarbital is due.
+The ideal therapeutic range for serum phenobarbital concentration is between 15 and 40 μg/ml.
+If serum phenobarbital concentration is less than 15 μg/ml or the seizures are not controlled the dose may be increased by 20% at a time, with associated monitoring of serum phenobarbital levels up to a maximum serum concentration 45 μg/ml.
 The ultimate doses may vary considerably (ranging from 1 mg to 15 mg per kg body weight twice daily) because of the differences in phenobarbital excretion and differences in sensitivity among patients.

-If the seizures are not being satisfactorily controlled and if the maximum level concentration is about 40μ g/ml, then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.
+If the seizures are not being satisfactorily controlled and if the maximum level concentration is about 40 μ g/ml, then the diagnosis should be reconsidered and/or a second antiepileptic veterinary medicinal product (such as bromides) should be added to the treatment protocol.

-In stabilised epileptic patients, it is not recommended to switch this tablet formulation for another phenobarbital formulation..
+In stabilised epileptic patients, it is not recommended to switch this tablet formulation for another phenobarbital formulation.
 However, if this cannot be avoided then additional caution should be taken.
-It is recommended to try to achieve as similar dosages as possible compared with the previous formulation used, taking into consideration current plasma concentration measurements.
+It is recommended to try to achieve as similar dosages as possible compared with the previous formulation used taking into consideration current plasma concentration measurements.
 Monitoring for increased side effects and for hepatic dysfunction should be conducted more regularly until stabilisation is confirmed.
 Stabilisation protocols as for initiating treatments should be followed.
 Withdrawal of therapy with Phenobarbital formulations should be made gradually to avoid precipitating an increase in the frequency of seizures.